Real Story: Phillip Ball Jr.

 I am an Army career veteran, having served from 1976 to 2009.
 I was a master sergeant (E-8) and served in support of Operation Iraqi Freedom and Operation Enduring Freedom as a combat veteran from 2005 through 2009.
 I received the Bronze Star for serving as convoy commander on numerous occasions, including a convoy mission that resulted in four thousand Iraqi soldiers on post.
 After separation from the military, my wife and I moved to Upper Marlboro, Maryland.

-As a 68-year-old retiree attending the College of Southern Maryland, I have successfully completed 24 courses so far.
-Going to college with Generation Z is a new and challenging experience in my life, since I am a Baby Boomer.
+As a 68-year-old retiree attending the College of Southern Maryland, going to college with Generation Z was a new and challenging experience in my life, since I am a Baby Boomer.
 I prefer face-to-face instruction in the classroom for the opportunity to learn and be engaged in the class discussion.

 I learned in the military to be disciplined and adapt to changes.
 My strengths are staying “Army strong” with a cheerful outlook toward my goal to complete it successfully.
-My next step is to receive an associate degree in arts and sciences.
-I am looking forward to improving my cognitive strategies and brainstorming frame ideas in ENG-1020 Composition & Literature to be able to write a book about my life’s legacy.
+I am looking forward to using what I learned about improving my cognitive strategies and brainstorming frame ideas to write a book about my life’s legacy.

 View All Stories